sweetpy/BizIntelTZ/README.md

 python crawler.py https://example.com
 ```

+### Crawler Dashboard
+Monitor crawler progress and database growth at `/admin/crawler` once logged in.

 ## Running 24/7
 For production deployments, run Uvicorn without `--reload` and use a process
 manager such as `systemd`, `supervisor`, or `docker` to keep the server running